 Throughout the town were many businesses bearing his name.

 Not every Carnegie Library is identified with his name, but that of Carnegie could hardly avoid it.
-It was the final Carnegie in my half day of biking around the environs of Pittsburgh, a most enjoyable ride on roads with a minimum of traffic thanks to the less than stellar local economy.
-It was a most amenable urban environment, especially the older parts of the city with narrow streets and small local businesses.
-Its only negative was that not everyone I asked knew where the downtown library was.
-When I began my meanderings around the city at seven a.m. the first four people I asked couldn't tell me where it was, by far the most of anywhere I've been.
+It was the final Carnegie in my half day of biking around the environs of Pittsburgh, a surprisingly enjoyable ride on roads with a minimum of traffic thanks to the struggling local economy.
+It was a pleasant urban environment, especially the older parts of the city with narrow streets and small local businesses.
+The only negative was a lower than customary library-consciousness.
+Not everyone I asked knew where the downtown library could be found.
+When I began my meanderings around the city at seven a.m. the first four people I asked didn't know it's whereabouts.